Yubico/webauthn-sign-kem-extensions/README.md

   Inputs for generating a signature using a private key derived using ARKG.
   Valid only during an authentication ceremony.

+  If both `arkgSign` and `sign` are present, `arkgSign` takes precedence.
+  If the authenticator supports ARKG and finds a valid signing key handle, it will sign using the private key derived from the `arkgSign` inputs;
+  otherwise it will use the private key derived from the `sign` inputs.

 - `generateKey`

   Inputs for generating a signing public key.